isaac-sim/IsaacLabExtensionTemplate/README.md

 ### VSCode Setup Instructions

+**`[WARNING]`** If you will use your extension within a docker container, now you can start a container and continue the next steps from within the container.

 To configure your Python environment in Visual Studio Code, you can follow these simple steps:

 1. **Open the Command Palette**: Use the shortcut `Ctrl+Shift+P` to bring up the Command Palette, which allows you to access various commands and tasks within the editor.